heshizhu/heshizhu.github.io/_pages/includes/others.md

 # 🌴 Teaching
+- 2025-2026, Knowledge Engineering (undergraduate), University of Chinese Academy of Sciences.
 - 2024-2025, Knowledge Engineering (undergraduate), University of Chinese Academy of Sciences.
 - 2023-2024, Knowledge Engineering (undergraduate), University of Chinese Academy of Sciences.
 - 2022-2023, Knowledge Graph (postgraduate), University of Chinese Academy of Sciences.